 Aim to make your subject line relatively short (to avoid being truncated) but as informative as possible to capture your reader’s attention.
 This means highlighting the most important information that you want to communicate upfront.
 Users tend to only take a glance at the subject line, so you need to grab their attention with the first few words!

-Based on the character limits set by various email providers and a large mobile audience, aim to limit your email subject line to 50 characters or less.
+Based on the character limits set by various email providers, aim to limit your email subject line to 50 characters or less.
 In addition, be aware that mobile device users may see even less of the message. 📱

 TIP: Don’t overdo it with excessive capitalisation, special characters, or punctuation.
 Not only will this kind of messaging compromise your reputation, but your email could also end up being classified as spam.

 Email subject line A/B testing is a handy Sendinblue feature that can help you drastically improve your email open rates.
-This is your chance to entice your prospect to click, so don’t waste it – use data to determine which subject line works best!
+This is your chance to entice your prospect to open and click, so don’t waste it – use data to determine which subject line works best!

-Preheader text is the short snippet of text that immediately follows the subject line when viewing an email in an inbox.
-Preheaders can add valuable context to your subject line and significantly boost your open rates.
+Preheader text is the short snippet of text immediately following the subject line when viewing an email in the inbox.
+Preheaders add valuable context to your subject line and can also boost your open rates. 📈

 Further reading: 5 Simple Answers to Email Preview Text FAQs

-We tend to follow predictable paths based on natural tendencies when we explore content.
+As consumers, we tend to follow predictable patterns when engaging with content.
 Visual hierarchy is a powerful email design best practice that marketers can use in emails to exploit these tendencies.

 Employing visual hierarchy not only allows your email content to be scanned and understood easily, but it also helps to direct your reader to the most important elements of your email.